Superconducting electromagnetic energy storage has low energy density

 - What is the energy density of superconducting energy storage batteries

-- Superconducting electromagnetic energy storage characteristics
+- Superconducting electromagnetic energy storage equipment manufacturing company

 - What are the disadvantages of electromagnetic superconducting energy storage